 Today in Blue Jays history:

 Congratulation Alex.
 I wish you the best of luck, except when you are playing the Jays.
-Perhaps your first move could be banning the ‘tomahawk chop’?
+Your first move could be banning the ‘tomahawk chop’.

 We had a couple of posts on the trade:

-Travis was a favorite of mine.
+Travis was a favourite of mine.
 He’s on the list with hundreds of others for whom we wonder what could have been without the injuries.

 At the time, we liked the trade:

-The trade was a winner for the Jays, but it would be so much better if Travis could have stayed healthy.
+The trade was a winner for the Jays, but it would have been so much better if Travis had stayed healthy.

 Man, time flies.

 The Oakland A’s claimed Edwin Encarnacion off waivers from us.
-Looking back, this could have been the worst moment in Jays’ history.
-Edwin put on waivers (along with Brian Tallet and DeWayne Wise) to make room, on the 40-man, for Rommie Lewis Jesse Litsch and Dustin McGowan.
+Looking back, this could have been the worst moment in the Jays’ history.
+Edwin put on waivers (along with Brian Tallet and DeWayne Wise) to make room on the 40-man for Rommie Lewis, Jesse Litsch and Dustin McGowan.

 Fortunately, the A’s let Edwin become a free agent, and we signed him again.
 It’s tough to imagine us making the playoffs in 2015 and 2016 without Edwin.

-The comment thread of our post on the subject is pretty interesting.
-Reading it is great fun in knowing what we know now.
+The comment thread of our post was interesting (and, of course, has vanished).
 Some were thrilled Edwin was gone (many were more thrilled Tallet was gone).
 Some thought we were calling Alex Anthopoulos an idiot because we disagreed with the move.
 Notable in the comments was Mylegacy saying the Jays would trade for Colby Rasmus.
 Smart man.

 In the end, it turned out Billy Beane was the idiot.
-We were very, very lucky we got him back.
+We were very, very lucky we got Edwin back.